Uday-461/portfolio/content/reads/design-for-emergence/index.md

 **Emergence** happens when simple components follow simple rules, creating complex collective behavior that's not present in any individual component.

-**Key insight:** We don't need to design complex systems—we need to design simple systems that can become complex.
+**Key insight:** We don't need to design complex systems-we need to design simple systems that can become complex.

 ## Examples of Emergence